Country of origin: syria

 [i] 40?

-[i] Do you mean that you are an atheist?
+[i] Do you mean your atheist?

 [i] Yes and after the war?

-[i] Do you remember the moment, maybe a year or a month when it really became super difficult?
+[i] Do you remember the moment, Maybe a year or a month when it really became super difficult?

 [i] Together or?